thegamecracks/daemon-example/README.md

 Failed to connect to daemon; did you start it?
 ```

+`thedaemon start` can be passed a `--no-daemon` flag if you simply want
+to run the server in the foreground.
+Beware that on Windows, the server
+will be unable to handle signals like SIGINT (keyboard interrupt).

 ## Implementation

 `thedaemon start` starts a socket server to serve as the workload for the